 We lease facilities under non-cancellable operating leases with various expiration dates through 2021.
+During the three months ended September 27, 2014, we extended an operating lease term relating to our San Jose, California facility from April 2016 to November 2021.
 The facilities generally require us to pay property taxes, insurance and maintenance costs.
 Further, several lease agreements contain rent escalation clauses or rent holidays.
 For purposes of recognizing minimum rental expenses on a straight-line basis over the terms of the leases, we use the date of initial possession to begin amortization.
 We have the option to extend or renew most of our leases, which may increase the future minimum lease commitments.
 Purchase obligations are primarily for purchases of inventory and manufacturing related service contracts.
 Purchase obligations are defined as agreements that are enforceable and legally binding and that specify all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
 Timing of payments and actual amounts paid may be different depending on the time of receipt of goods or services or changes to agreed-upon amounts for some obligations.

-Our lease and purchase obligations have not materially changed during the six months ended June 28, 2014 from those disclosed in our Annual Report on Form 10-K for the fiscal year ended December 28, 2013.
+Our lease and purchase obligations have not materially changed as of September 27, 2014 from those disclosed in our Annual Report on Form 10-K as of December 28, 2013.